The following guidelines are applicable for the graduate, undergraduate, and alumni B.E.T.A. (Babson Entrepreneurial Thought & Action®) Challenge.

 - All Babson students that were enrolled fall 2021 or spring 2022.

 - Any alumni with an undergraduate and/or graduate degree from Babson.

-- Olin College of Engineering or Wellesley College venture that is in the John E. and Alice L. Butler Launch Pad and has submitted a participation agreement.
+- Olin College of Engineering or Wellesley College venture that is a member of the John E. and Alice L. Butler Launch Pad.

 - All applications must be for a seed or an early-stage startup.
 This is defined as having less than $1 million in revenue and less than $500,000 in investment.